shoheb59/shoheb59/README.md

 - 📫 How to reach me **hasnat.shoheb@gmail.com**

-- ⚡ Favorite Quote **The principle objective of software testing is to give confidence in the software**
+- ⚡ Favorite Quote **People always say "code and then test," I prefer “test and then code."

+**

 <h3 align="center">Connect with me:</h3>
 <p align="center">